RomanLivik/neofetch-fastfetch-patterns/README.md

 > On preview some text in configs can "swim off".
 It is a trouble with browser only.
 In CLI text readers they looks correctly

+> You chould rewrite some data in config files to look on your data in neofetch

 ## Linux fonts for correct unicode-symbols
 * noto-fonts
 * ttf-dejavu